-Whether you are shipping your auto domestically or internationally, you should make sure that you have thoroughly prepared your car for its journey.
-Once you've received your car shipping estimates and chosen a company to ship your car, follow guidelines below to prepare your vehicle for shipment.
+Whether you are shipping your car domestically or internationally, you need to make sure that you have thoroughly prepared your car for its journey.
+Once you've received your car shipping estimates and chosen an auto transport company to ship your car, follow the steps below for a secure car shipping.

 - Reducing the risk of damage to the interior and exterior of your car